 The IDP metadata must be JSON escaped.
-On a terminal with ./jq34 installed, this can be achieved with the following command: jq --slurp --raw-input <<< 'xml-metadata-here'
+On a terminal with ./jq28 installed, this can be achieved with the following command: jq --slurp --raw-input <<< 'xml-metadata-here'

-4.5.4.3 Login
+5.5.4.3 Login

-The SAML 2.0 protocol defines two login procedures: The Service Provider initiated flow starts by having users point their web browser to /v2/saml/login">https://<dct-hostname>/v2/saml/login to login, while the Identity provider initiated flow starts at the Identity provider (details specific to Identity provider vendor).
+The SAML 2.0 protocol defines two login procedures: The Service Provider initiated flow starts by having users point their web browser to https://saml/login to login, while the Identity provider initiated flow starts at the Identity provider (details specific to Identity provider vendor).
 DCT supports both flows.
 The SAML/SSO authentication method is not intended for API interaction, and cannot be used with the Swagger UI.